Sun Valley Area Neighborhood Council

 • Terms are for four years

-• Seating occurs at the next monthly meeting following the certification of the election, which occurs after a five day period to allow for challenges has passed, or after all challenges have been resolved.
+• Seating occurs at the next monthly meeting following the certification of the election, after a five day period to allow for challenges has passed, or after all challenges have been resolved.

 A Message from the SVANC Election Committee to Potential Candidates

 Hello and Welcome To The Sun Valley Area Neighborhood Council (SVANC).We on the Election Committee would like to talk to you about running for office in the SVANC!

 The SVANC is a local neighborhood branch of City government.
 Though the SVANC does not have the ability to mandate any action, we are advisory to the Los Angeles City Council and other City entities such as the Zoning and Planning departments.
 For instance, the LADWP (Department of Water and Power) is supposed to consult with the neighborhood councils before they take action on items such as rate hikes.

 The City funds each neighborhood council equally each year.
 For fiscal year 2015-2016, the SVANC will receive $42,000 to be spent in our neighborhoods, for activities including community outreach, community improvement, keeping our stakeholders informed, elections (the city does not subsidize neighborhood council elections), and some administrative overhead.

 Members of SVANC are elected from four categories; Business people in the community, Residents of the community, At-Large and Community Interest Stakeholders who may be members of local community organizations, local Faith Based organizations, or people who declare a stake in our neighborhood and affirm the factual basis for it.
 The term of office is four years.

 We also have two Senior Representative seats (age 55+) and two Youth Representative seats (age 14-21) that are filled by board appointment yearly.